ovh/docs/pages/web_cloud/email_and_collaborative_solutions/zimbra/getting_started_zimbra/guide.en-gb.md

 The domain name table gives you two pieces of information:

-- **Organization** : it is determined when you add your domain name, you will automatically find its label in this column.
+- **Organization**: It is determined when you add your domain name.
+You will automatically find its label in this column.
-- **Number of accounts** : Here, you can find all of the accounts created under the domain name concerned.
+- **Number of accounts**: Here, you can find all of the accounts created under the domain name concerned.

 #### Add a domain name